 I’ll need a Microsoft Word document with the text you would like me to edit and/or proofread.
 To make sure I use language and tone appropriate for your business and audience, I’ll also need to know who your intended readers are (age, gender, demographic).
 I can also follow your house style guide if you have one.
-If your editing project relates to your business, I’ll need your business website URL and brand book/creative brief if you have them.
+If your editing project relates to your business, I’ll need your business website URL and brand book/creative brief if these are available.

 Why can I trust you with editing and proofreading my copy?

 - I can transform your copy using the skills I learned from studying a BA in English & Creative Writing

-- My eagle eye can spot mistakes other editors may miss
+- My eagle eye can spot mistakes other copy-editors may miss

 - When I revise your copy, I’ll use your personal or brand voice to engage your readers

 - Crafting copy to connect with an audience is as satisfying to me as creating a work of art is to an artist!